Want to study civil engineering at Newcastle but don't meet the entry requirements?

-This will provide you with the knowledge you need to progress to one of our three- or four-year Civil Engineering degrees:
+Take a foundation year to develop the knowledge you need to progress to one of our three- or four-year Civil Engineering degrees.

-Newcastle is ranked in the top 10 UK universities for civil engineering in The Complete University Guide 2014 and The Times/Sunday Times Good University Guide 2014.
-We also achieved an overall student satisfaction score of 90% in the 2013 National Student Survey.
+Newcastle is ranked in the top 10 UK universities for civil engineering in The Complete University Guide 2015 and The Times/Sunday Times Good University Guide 2015.

-Civil and Structural Engineering at Newcastle ranks in the top 150 universities in the world in the QS World University Rankings by Subject.
+Civil and Structural Engineering at Newcastle ranks in the top 200 universities in the world in the QS World University Rankings by Subject 2014.

-All of our engineering degrees are professionally accredited by the relevant professional engineering institution and both the BEng and MEng provide a pathway to becoming a Chartered Engineer.
+Both our BEng and MEng degrees provide a pathway to becoming a Chartered Engineer (CEng).
 This is one of the most recognised international engineering qualifications.

 Study at Newcastle and you will join our School of Civil Engineering and Geosciences, based in the Cassie Building and the Drummond Building.
 Take a virtual tour of our facilities on the School of Civil Engineering and Geosciences' website.